 A juice cleanse’s goal is to detox your body and flush out your system.
 There are many schools of thought for how best to do a juice cleanse (also known as a juice fast), but the basic principles remain the same.
-Consume nothing but fruit and vegetable juice (plus water) for a fixed period of time.
+Consume nothing but fruit and vegetable juice (plus water) over a fixed period of time.

 But, are these kind of diets good for you?
-Will they help you achieve your objective, whether is weight loss, removing toxins for your body, or a general improvement in your vitality?
+Will they help you achieve your objective, whether it’s weight loss, removing toxins for your body, or a general improvement in your vitality?
 And, if yes, should you buy juices or a kit designed for this purpose from a store or make homemade juice?